mt5225/mmdapi_cn/docs/source/ui.rst

     config,Yes,"Panel position, use (x,y) as coordinate.

     .. note::
-        Default position is on top of object
+        Default position is on top of object.
     "
     posFromBuffer,No, "Same as presetPos，set position from buffer" turnWhenNegative, No,"Apply to (x,y) coordinate